kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 If applicable, add screenshots to help explain your solution or upgrade.
 If you want to record your screen you can use [ShareX Opensource Screen Capture](https://getsharex.com), or other software of your choice.
 Remember to provide a private [YouTube](https://youtube.com) link for videos.

-Please let us know of any other context that is relevant for this PR .
+Please let us know of any other context that is relevant for this PR.